 Dear readers, authors, reviewers and fellow editors,

-the new year is already one month old.
+Time flies and half of 2023 is almost done.
 Time for a small update on the Journal of Applied Botany and Food Quality!

-Last year, we published 27 original research articles (read full issue at https://ojs.openagrar.de/index.php/JABFQ/issue/view/2384) from a total of 119 submitted manuscripts.
-Several submissions are still under review.
+Last year, we published 22 original research articles (read full issue at https://ojs.openagrar.de/index.php/JABFQ/issue/view/2453) from a total of 120 submitted manuscripts.
+Several submissions are still in revision.

 This newsletter will be send only once or twice a year and contains general information on the journal’s work.
-If you want to receive information on newly published content, feel free to subscribe to our rss feed or follow us on Twitter, if you aren’t already.
+If you want to receive information on newly published content as soon as its online, feel free to subscribe to our rss feed or follow us on Twitter, if you aren’t already.

-Thank you all for supporting the journal by reading, providing reviews and of course by publishing your work.
+Thank you all for supporting the journal by reading, providing reviews and of course by publishing your work with us.

 Your JABFQ Editorial TeamRead more about News from the Journal of Applied Botany and Food Quality